Cyphershadow24ar/Leet-Code/README.md

 61. (2410) Maximum Matching of Players With Trainers
 62. (2438) Range Product Queries of Powers
 63. (2561) Rearranging Fruits
+64. (2598) Smallest Missing Non-negative Integer After Operations
-64. (2749) Minimum Operations to Make the Integer Zero
+65. (2749) Minimum Operations to Make the Integer Zero
-65. (2787) Ways to Express an Integer as Sum of Powers
+66. (2787) Ways to Express an Integer as Sum of Powers
-66. (3000) Maximum Area of Longest Diagonal Rectangle
+67. (3000) Maximum Area of Longest Diagonal Rectangle
-67. (3021) Alice and Bob Playing Flower Game
+68. (3021) Alice and Bob Playing Flower Game
-68. (3025) Find the Number of Ways to Place People I
+69. (3025) Find the Number of Ways to Place People I
-69. (3027) Find the Number of Ways to Place People II
+70. (3027) Find the Number of Ways to Place People II
-70. (3100) Water Bottles II
+71. (3100) Water Bottles II
-71. (3136) Valid Word
+72. (3136) Valid Word
-72. (3147) Taking Maximum Energy From the Mystic Dungeon
+73. (3147) Taking Maximum Energy From the Mystic Dungeon
-73. (3186) Maximum Total Damage With Spell Casting
+74. (3186) Maximum Total Damage With Spell Casting
-74. (3195) Find the Minimum Area to Cover All Ones I
+75. (3195) Find the Minimum Area to Cover All Ones I
-75. (3197) Find the Minimum Area to Cover All Ones II
+76. (3197) Find the Minimum Area to Cover All Ones II
-76. (3201) Find the Maximum Length of Valid Subsequence I
+77. (3201) Find the Maximum Length of Valid Subsequence I
-77. (3202) Find the Maximum Length of Valid Subsequence II
+78. (3202) Find the Maximum Length of Valid Subsequence II
 71. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
 70. (3307) Find the K-th Character in String Game II
 71. (3330) Find the Original Typed String I